hikAru-2002/Conquer/README.md

-A project I and my groupmates collaborated on to create an RPG simulated game with sprites and other functions that make the game enjoyable for all ages.
+A fun, simple RPG game my group and I collaborated on.
+I was in charge of some of the sprites and the sound system.